Diana-Mel/challenge1/README.md

 ## Acceptance Criteria

 GIVEN a website

 WHEN I visit the website in the broser
-THEN I see the maim image taking most

-WHEN I open the console in my browser
+THEN I see a header and a footer, four boxes containing images and a background image showing a marketing meeting

-THEN I see 3 sections that can be easily viewd by clinking on the header text on the top right of the page
+WHEN i click on the heather text on the top right
+THEN the window view is taken to a specific part of the page sowing the content

+WHEN the images don't load properly
+THEN a text description of the image appears

 WHEN I visit the website using the URL
 THEN I can access my website from any browser

-* Semantic HTML elements can be found throughout the source code
-* HTML elements follow a logical structure independent of styling and positioning
-* Image and icon elements contain accessible `alt` attributes
-* Heading attributes fall in sequential order
-* Title elements contain a concise, descriptive title